This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Extreme concentration

-My daughters pre-potty signals are definitely easier to spot.
-If your observant you’ll pick up on your puppy’s pre-potty signals very quickly and catch any accident before it happens.
+My daughter’s pre-potty signals are definitely easier to spot.
+If you’re observant you’ll pick up on your puppy’s pre-potty signals very quickly and catch any accident before it happens.

 Our Action Plan For Our “Out Of Control” Dog